jorisroovers/gusto2/gusto2-app/TASKS.md

+Make App name clickable, the mealplan should be the homepage.

 Give the different tags appropriate colors.
 Use same colors on recipes and Meal plan pages.

-On the recipes page, when clicking a recipe, it should show the list of meals that recipes is used by below.
-Re-use the list view from the tag filtering.

 Recipes should be auto-populated when loading meals, so that we don't have to explicitly click the populate from meal plan button.